 A similar study done in 2009 found that Panax ginseng plays a vital role in the anti-obesity effect in mice, which suggests that when wanting to improve your management of obesity and related metabolic syndromes, its best when supplemented with ginseng.

-5. Imporves Lung Function and Efficiency
+5. Ginseng Improves Lung Function and Efficiency

-6. Boosts Your Immune System
+6. Ginseng Boosts Your Immune System

 The roots, stems, and leaves of ginseng have been used for maintaining immune homeostasis and enhancing resistance to illness or infection.

-Several clinical studies have shown that American panax ginseng improves the performance of cells that play a role in immunization.
+Several clinical studies have shown that American Panax ginseng improves the performance of cells that play a role in immunization.
 Ginseng regulates each type of immune cell which includes macrophages, natural killer cells, dendritic cells, T and B cells.

 Many pieces of research involving mice showed that ginseng decreased the number of harmful bacteria found in the spleen, kidney, and blood of the mice.

-Side Effects and Detriments
+Ginseng Side Effects and Detriments